 Food and drink

-- You can often enjoy bush breakfasts in a scenic spot when out on your morning game drive, usually comprising pancakes, bacon, hard-boiled eggs, yogurt and fresh fruit.
+- You can often enjoy bush breakfasts in a scenic spot when out on your morning game drive, usually comprising pancakes, bacon, hard-boiled eggs, yoghurt and fresh fruit.

 - You’ll enjoy sundowner drinks and snacks at least once during your stay (drinks are an additional cost).